-Unlike his more illustrious contemporaries Madison and Monroe, William Short (1759-1849), whom Thomas Jefferson referred to as his "adoptive son," never skyrocketed to political fame.
+Unlike his more illustrious contemporaries James Madison and James Monroe, William Short (1759-1849), whom Thomas Jefferson referred to as his "adoptive son," never skyrocketed to political fame.
 Instead, after serving as Jefferson's secretary and working as a career diplomat, he became a successful financier.
 He admitted that "nothing could be less Virginian" than spending less than his income and investing the rest, but from what he called a "small patrimony," he eventually made himself a millionaire.1

 Short first sought Jefferson's advice while still a student at the College of William and Mary, where he studied law under George Wythe and became a founder and president of Phi Beta Kappa (1778-81).
 He became a freemason in 1781.
 Connected to Jefferson by marriage (Short was the nephew of Henry and Robert Skipwith, each of whom had married half-sisters of Martha Jefferson), Short may have attended Jefferson's wedding in 1772.
 He visited Monticello several times before Martha Jefferson died in 1782, and he accompanied the Jefferson family to Poplar Forest in 1781 when the family escaped Tarleton's troops.
 Jefferson even became his client when he helped to settle Martha Jefferson's estate after her father died.
 After Short graduated from the College of William and Mary in 1779, Jefferson served as one of his examiners for the bar.
 In recommending him for work, Jefferson wrote to Madison that "a peculiar talent for prying into facts" marked his character.2 Short decided to settle in Richmond to begin his practice.
 He was appointed to the Executive Council of Virginia shortly thereafter, a prestigious appointment that often segued to the Governor's chair (both Madison and Monroe held the same office early in their careers).